mentality2/openworldcrafter/docs/userdocs/project_structure.md

 ## Types of Items

-OpenWorldFactory provides several types of notes for organizing different information about your world.
+openworldcrafter provides several types of notes for organizing different information about your world.

 - [Notes and Characters](#folders_notes_and_characters)